zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/register-with-zilliz-cloud.md

 Follow the steps below to create a Zilliz Cloud account using your work email and password:

-1. Enter your work email address in the **Work Email** field.
+1. Enter your work email address in the __Work Email__ field.

-1. Enter a password in the **Password** field.
+1. Enter a password in the __Password__ field.

     Ensure that your password does not exceed 128 characters and includes at least one uppercase letter, one lowercase letter, one numeral, and one special character.

-1. Check the box next to **I agree to the [Terms of Service](https://zilliz.com/terms-and-conditions) and [Privacy Policy**](https://zilliz.com/privacy-policy).
+1. Check the box next to __I agree to the [Terms of Service](https://zilliz.com/terms-and-conditions) and [Privacy Policy](https://zilliz.com/privacy-policy)__.

     We encourage you to read through our [Terms of Service](https://chat.openai.com/c/0b1274aa-d87a-4104-9a5f-b0daeb3fee59#) and [Privacy Policy](https://chat.openai.com/c/0b1274aa-d87a-4104-9a5f-b0daeb3fee59#) before proceeding.

-1. Click **Continue**.
+1. Click __Continue__.
 A confirmation code will be sent to the provided email address.

-1. Input the received confirmation code in the dialog box, then click **Verify**.
+1. Input the received confirmation code in the dialog box, then click __Verify__.

-    If the confirmation code is not received, click **Resend Code** to attempt again.
+    If the confirmation code is not received, click __Resend Code__ to attempt again.

 <Admonition type="info" icon="📘" title="Notes">

-On your first login, we will ask for more information to better tailor our services to your needs.
+<p>On your first login, we will ask for more information to better tailor our services to your needs.</p>

 </Admonition>